tarantool/metrics/doc/monitoring/metrics_reference.rst

 -------------------------------------------------------------------------------

 ``tnt_cartridge_issues``—Number of
-:ref:`issues across cluster instances <cartridge.issues>`.
+:ref:`issues of instance <cartridge.issues>`.
 This metric always has label ``{level="critical"}``, where ``level`` is the level of the issue:

-*   ``critical`` level is associated with critical cluster problems, for example when memory used ratio is more than 90%.
+*   ``critical`` level is associated with critical instance problems, for example when memory used ratio is more than 90%.
-*   ``warning`` level is associated with other cluster problems, e.g. replication issues on cluster.
+*   ``warning`` level is associated with other cluster problems, e.g. replication issues on instance.

 .. _metrics-luajit: